lostatc/linotype/docs/usage.rst

     :linenos:

     .. linotype::
-        :module: zielen.cli
+        :module: codot.cli
         :function: help_message

-        initialize
+        add-template
-            This content is added after the existing content for the item with the ID 'initialize.'
+            This content is added after the existing content for the item with the ID 'add-template.'
 Markup is applied automatically.

-        initialize : @before : @rst
+        add-template : @before : @rst
-            This content is added before the existing content for the item with the ID 'initialize.' reStrcturedText elements can be used.
+            This content is added before the existing content for the item with the ID 'add-template.' reStrcturedText elements can be used.

-        sync : @replace
+        role : @replace
-            This content replaces the existing content for the item with the ID 'sync.'
+            This content replaces the existing content for the item with the ID 'role.'
 Markup is applied automatically.